Cole Koepke

-Cole Tyler Koepke (born on May 17, 1998) is an American professional ice hockey left winger currently playing for the Syracuse Crunch in the American Hockey League (AHL) while under contract to the Tampa Bay Lightning of the National Hockey League (NHL).
-As a member of the Sioux City Musketeers, Koepke was drafted 183rd overall by the Tampa Bay Lightning in the 2018 NHL Entry Draft.
-He then played three seasons with the Minnesota Duluth Bulldogs men's ice hockey team before joining the Syracuse Crunch of the American Hockey League (AHL).
+Cole Tyler Koepke (born May 17, 1998) is an American professional ice hockey left winger for the Winnipeg Jets of the National Hockey League (NHL).
+As a member of the Sioux City Musketeers, Koepke was drafted 183rd overall by the Tampa Bay Lightning in the 2018 NHL entry draft.
+He then played three seasons with the Minnesota Duluth Bulldogs men's ice hockey team before joining the Lightning organization.

 Early life

-Koepke was born on May 17, 1998, in Hermantown, Minnesota, U.S to parents Jim and Julie Koepke.
+Koepke was born on May 17, 1998, in Two Harbors, Minnesota, U.S to parents Jim and Julie Koepke.
 He began playing ice hockey after watching his older brother Travis play the sport.
 As a student at Hermantown High School, Koepke played defence on their varsity soccer team.
 He also served as a senior assistant team captain as the hockey team captured the 2015–16 Minnesota State High School Class A title.
 During the tournament, he scored four goals and two assists in their 11–3 quarterfinals win and finished their state championship run with 11 total points.

 Playing career

 Following high school, Koepke joined the Sioux City Musketeers of the United States Hockey League (USHL) for two seasons and served as an assistant captain for one.
 He played 22 games as a rookie, recording five points and time on the penalty kill and the power play, before being sidelined due to a knee injury.
 Early in the 2017–18 season, Koepke signed a letter of intent with the University of Minnesota Duluth.
-Leading up to the 2018 NHL Entry Draft, Koepke was ranked 215th among North American skaters by the NHL Central Scouting Bureau.
+Leading up to the 2018 NHL entry draft, Koepke was ranked 215th among North American skaters by the NHL Central Scouting Bureau.
 He concluded the season with 28 goals and 39 points in 60 games and was eventually drafted in the sixth round, 183rd overall, by the Tampa Bay Lightning.
 Following the draft, Koepke was invited to participate in their Development Camp.